Subvertising: Notable instances

 In 1972, the logo of Richard Nixon's re-election campaign posters was subverted with two x's in Nixon's name (as in the Exxon logo) to suggest the corporate ownership of the Republican Party.

 In Sydney, Australia in October 1979, a group of anti-smoking activists formed a group called B.U.G.A.U.P. and began altering the text on tobacco billboards to subvert the messages of tobacco advertisers, although advertisements for other unhealthy products were also targeted.

 On November 6, 2008, The Yes Men recruited thousands of social activists to hand out 100,000 copies of a spoof New York Times newspaper set six months in the future.
 The goal was to utilize a tangible and trusted medium, the New York Times, to argue for a particular future, in that case, one where the Iraq War had ended.
 Other groups involved with this project included Anti-Advertising Agency, Code Pink, United for Peace and Justice, May First/People Link, and Improv Everywhere.

 At the 2015 Paris COP21 climate conference, the collective known as Brandalism installed 600 posters that attacked what they perceived as the hypocrisy of corporate sponsors.

 In 2017, Brandalism and other groups of subvertisers founded the collective Subvertisers International.
 Using billboard hacking and other forms of subvertising, they promote the idea that advertising creates unhealthy body images, impacts democracy negatively, and sustains a culture of consumerism that takes a heavy toll on the planet.

-Around 2018, a group in London called Legally Black changed the race of the characters in Harry Potter posters from white to black.
+Around 2018, a group in London called Legally Black changed the race of the characters in Harry Potter posters from white to black., a similar tactic has been used by the Twitter/X user "VLONEPREDATOR" on a wide variety of Twitter users & public figures, including Andrew Tate and JD Vance.

 In 2022, billboards in London, Bristol, Manchester, Sheffield, Brighton, and 11 other European cities, were hijacked to highlight the role of airline emissions in the climate crisis.
 They highlighted the large carbon footprint of flying, that the majority of flights are taken by a tiny fraction of the total population, and that airlines have missed all but one of the industry’s self-imposed sustainability targets.

+From July to August 2022, 4000 #RacismoNeon posters were placed across central Mexico City where advertising and marketing companies are located to generate a conversation on "Decolonizing Mexican Advertising" in order to "remove colonial thinking" from ads and increase the number of people of colour (mestizos) shown in advertising.
+The poster campaign was inspired by the posters of Situationist International.

 In January 2025, German police began investigating the distribution of political fliers from the farright Alternative für Deutschland party that closely resembled airline tickets and targeted "illegal immigrants".
 The fliers were placed in the mailboxes of people living in immigrant areas.
 Karlsruhe criminal police said they are seeking "persons unknown on suspicion of incitement of racial hatred".